 In San Diego, activist Rafael Bautista is fighting a seemingly impossible fight.
 Landlords do whatever they want.
 Developers build whatever they want.
 And city politicians do next to nothing about the troubling practices of landlords and developers.
 In fact, the politicians enable them.

-“They’re very developer friendly,” says Bautista, referring to the politicians, “but they’re not doing anything for tenants.”
+“They’re very developer friendly,” says Bautista, “but they’re not doing anything for tenants.”

-Bautista, an amiable, soft-spoken 35-year-old with an easy smile, is co-director of the San Diego Tenants Union and a leader of San Diego Tenants United.
+Bautista, a soft-spoken 35-year-old with an easy smile, is co-director of the San Diego Tenants Union and a leader of San Diego Tenants United.
 I met him recently at his office on Fairmount Avenue in City Heights, a working-class, largely immigrant neighborhood in San Diego where Bautista grew up.
-He went to high school with kids from Latin America, Thailand, Sudan, and numerous other countries, and he graduated from San Diego State University with a degree in philosophy.
+He went to high school with kids from Latin America, Thailand, and Sudan, and he graduated from San Diego State University with a degree in philosophy.

 “It’s helped,” Bautista says with a chuckle.
 “Thinking two steps ahead of the landlords.”

-The tenants union organizes tenants and helps them deal with bad landlords while San Diego Tenants United pushes for policy changes, such as a possible ballot measure in 2020 to establish rent control.
-Bautista and his fellow activists have been battling on the frontlines of San Diego’s housing affordability and gentrification crises since 2015.
+The tenants union organizes tenants and helps them deal with predatory landlords while San Diego Tenants United pushes for policy changes, such as a possible ballot measure to establish rent control.
+Bautista and his fellow activists have been working on the frontlines of San Diego’s housing affordability and gentrification crises since 2015.